 While this might not be a consideration for some companies, others prefer their machinery to look shiny and new.
 Older forklifts will show noticeable signs of wear and tear including seat damage, fork damage and scraped or dented paintwork.
 While some forklifts are maintained better than others, they will never look as good as a new machine.

+You do not have to settle on buying a used forklift.
 At Machinery Direct, we stock a range of new forklifts from big name brands.
 Our forklifts are built to last, from their off road tubeless tyres and hydraulic transmission, to their extensive safety features, making them reliable and efficient.
 Supplying Brisbane, Gold Coast, and Australia-wide we offer factory direct prices, which can save you thousands.